jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-IV-02.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section IV, Chapter 2
+title: Euler, "Elements of Algebra", Section IV, Chapter 2.
+"Of the Resolution of Simple Equations, or Equations of the First Degree."
 ---

 ### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)